alttch/eva3/doc/items.rst

 * Item configuration files are named as *<ID>.json* and can be easily located.

-Benefit of **enterprise** layout: different items in different groups can have same IDs.
+Benefit of **enterprise** layout: different items in different groups can have the same IDs.
 Ideal for setups where multiple similar components are managed by one controller.

 In general, **simple** layout should be used only for testing and simple temporary setups.
-When using in production environment, **enterprise** layout is always recommended.
+For usage in production environment, **enterprise** layout is always recommended.

 .. _unit: